 For now though, let’s look at how we suggest you spend three days in Iceland, driving yourself.

-On your first day, we’ll assume you arrive in the morning at Keflavik airport, where you’ll pick up your car rental.
+We’ll assume you arrive in the morning at Keflavik airport, where you’ll pick up your car rental.
+See our Practical Tips section above for car rental recommendations and what to expect with insurance.

 If you want to visit the Blue Lagoon or Sky Lagoon, this is an option now, as they are both fairly close.
 You need to book your reservations in advance to enjoy either hot spring.